-The Climate Smart Irrigation Program, ADB’s first engagement in the agriculture sector, aims at increasing climate resilience and productivity.
+The Climate Smart Irrigation Program, ADB’s first engagement in the Caucasus agriculture sector, aims at increasing climate resilience and productivity.
 It will provide a modernized irrigation network covering approximately 7,000 hectares in the Kvemo Samgori irrigation system area in the agricultural region Kakheti.

-“Georgia’s agriculture sector has enormous potential to develop and increase its share of the economy,” said ADB Central and West Director General Yevgeniy Zukov.
-This new program will help Georgia improve its agriculture systems, increase food security, and provide opportunities for local residents.
+“Georgia’s agriculture sector has enormous potential to develop and increase its share of the economy,” said ADB Central and West Asia Director General Yevgeniy Zukov.
+This new program will help Georgia improve its agriculture systems, increase food security, and provide trade opportunities for local residents.

-The program will help the of Georgia achieve its goal of improving policy and institutional frameworks for sustainable water resource management and an efficient state owned enterprise for delivering irrigation service.
+The program will help the Government of Georgia achieve its goal of improving policy and institutional frameworks for sustainable water resource management and an efficient state owned enterprise for delivering irrigation service.

 The policy-based loan includes actions to improve governance and management in order to increase accountability, transparency and efficiency of Georgian Amelioration’s irrigation service delivery.
 Pricing and contracting will improve the efficiency of water use, and financial sustainability of irrigation system.
 Improving the legal and institution framework will help ensure sustainable water management.

-The sector development program modality has been used to meet parallel requirements for development , reforms in policy, and targeted project funding.
+The sector development program modality has been used to meet parallel requirements for development financing, reforms in policy, and targeted project funding.
 The policy and investment components are designed to complement each other, maximizing the value of ADB.

 The Kvemo Samgori irrigation system will be modernized by building a combined closed pipe network and an open network of irrigation water conveyance, with a total of approximately 630 kilometers.
 This will replace the existing open canal system.